TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day23.md

 The `test.html` file, when loaded in the browser, will load `mocha`, `chai`, `jquery`, `lodash`, and the `test/main.js` file.
 If you create any files under `/js/` which have Constructors and Prototypes declared, you will need to include those files in `test.html` as well (because the browser needs to load them to test them, of course).

-Now, we are going to write some tests for Arrays to whet our whistle.
-Add the following to `main.js` in-between the comment sections marked 'your code here', and add your own code or value to every spot marked 'FILL_ME_IN' to make all the tests pass.
+Now, we are going to write some tests for Arrays to whet our whistle. **Add the following to `test/main.js`** in the section marked 'your code here', and fix the spots marked 'FILL_ME_IN' to make all the tests pass.

-You can check that the tests are passing or failing by opening `test.html` in your browser via either of the following:
+You can check that the tests are passing or failing by opening `test.html` in your browser via:

 ```sh
 # if you are running the local server with `gulp watch`